mteter-upenn/ModbusGateway/README.md

 | 2    | Map number    |
 | 3    | Modbus function (3 or 4)     |

-REDO THIS IN THE CODE: The address of the map is determined by counting the bytes in the map (a pain in the ass) and subtracting
+The address of the map is determined by counting the bytes used in the previous map and starting where it left off.

 ### Appendix
 #### FloatConv Enum Class